GaloisInc/smaccmpilot-stm32f4/README.md

 - The `src` directory contains a collection of Cabal packages for components of the SMACCMPilot build.
 There is a `README` in each package directory describing the libraries and executables provided.

-- The `boot` directory contains binaries and upload scripts for the PX4 Project bootloader.

 ## Dependencies